-Proteins are essential components in all living forms, and interrogation of their cellular activities is critical for studying various types of disease.
-At the same time, by harnessing their unique attributes, utilization of proteins as isolated molecules emerged as a powerful approach for medicinal and material applications (e.g. therapeutic proteins).
-The Ohata lab examines selective chemical reactions on proteins, which serve as “chemical tools” for both studying natural functions of proteins in living systems and creating new protein-based medicine or materials.
+Proteins are essential components in all living forms.
+By harnessing their unique attributes, utilization of proteins as isolated molecules emerged as a powerful approach for medicinal and material applications (e.g. therapeutic proteins).
+The Ohata lab examines selective chemical reactions on proteins, which serve as “chemical tools” for creating new protein-based medicine or materials.
 In particular, our current interest is to utilize nonaqueous media that are compatible with biomolecules to facilitate unique chemical labeling methods.